drachelehre/agearchiver/README.md

 ---
- This app is made to help with the clutter by scanning a folder you designate for files older than a time range you designate.
+ This app is made to help with the clutter by scanning a folder you designate for files older than a date you designate.
 It then places the files in a zipped folder to save on space.
 ---
 #### Installation and setup:
 Clone